 The Library provides postemployment health care and life insurance benefits to its retirees.
 To be eligible for benefits, an employee must qualify for retirement under the Library's retirement plan or meet COBRA requirements.
 All health care benefits are provided through the Library's third party indemnity health plan.
 The benefit levels are the same as those afforded to active employees.
 Benefits include general inpatient and outpatient medical services; mental, nervous and substance abuse care; vision care; dental care; and prescriptions.
-Eligibility in the Library sponsored health care benefits.
+Eligibility in the Library sponsored health care plans is discontinued upon eligibility for federally sponsored health care benefits.
 The retiree pays a blended premium which creates an implicit subsidy.